Jonah Heim Player Props: Rangers vs. Orioles

 Jonah Heim At The Plate

-- Heim has had at least one RBI in 47.6% of his games this year (20 of 42), with two or more RBI eight times (19.0%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Heim has driven in a run in 21 games this season (48.8%), including eight games with more than one RBI (18.6%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.